Thursday, November 21, 2024

 Scenes from over 60 years ago will come back to your mind with nostalgia.

-The bus headed to the community center and visited the Kitaryū Town Local History Museum, located on the second floor of the library inside the center.
+The bus headed to the community center and visited the Hokuryu Town Local History Museum, located on the second floor of the library inside the center.

 Visit to Hokuryu Town Local History Museum

 The local history museum recreates the state of Hokuryu Town at the time of its development.
-It displays the industry, lifestyle, agricultural equipment, photographs and documents from that time, as well as documents from the former JNR Sapporo-Numa Line's Wa Station.
-Dioramas and videos showing current seasonal scenery and events are also on display.
+Exhibits include the industry, lifestyle, and agricultural equipment of the time, as well as photographs and documents, and materials from the former JR Sapporo-Numa Line's Wa Station.
+Dioramas and videos depicting current seasonal scenery and events are also shown.

-Many of the exhibits, such as agricultural machinery, were actually used at the time, and the visitors reminisced about days gone by, explaining in detail how they used them.
+Many of the exhibits, such as agricultural machinery, were actually used at the time, and visitors reminisced about the old days, explaining in detail how they were used.

-Still overwhelmed by our excitement, we left the local museum and headed to Sunflower Park Hokuryu Onsen.
+Still deeply moved, we left the local history museum and headed to Sunflower Park Hokuryu Onsen.

-Lunch at restaurant "Kazuguruma" in Sunflower Park Kitaryu Onsen.
+Lunch at the restaurant "Kazuma" in Sunflower Park Hokuryu Onsen.

 Enjoy the delicious soba noodles of Hokuryu Town!